shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

     - [[email 2]](/assets/pdf/email2.txt): Typical queries from inexperienced, young researchers.
     - [[email 3]](/assets/pdf/email3.txt): Questions on how I perceive my Ph.D., education; my plans for the future.
     - [[email 4]](/assets/pdf/email4.txt): Typical queries from inexperienced, young researchers.
+    - [[email 5]](/assets/pdf/email5.txt): An undergraduate from a non-IIT/NIT/etc. who has some relevant experience, and a cogent email with github links etc. who reached out to enquire if they can work on any project with me.
     - [[linkedin 1]](/assets/pdf/linkedin1.txt): Typical queries from inexperienced, young researchers.
     - [[linkedin 2]](/assets/pdf/linkedin2.txt): MS vs. PhD